pirDOL/kaka/README.md

 This repo contains papers and blogs about CS, translated by myself, aiming to share with others as well as to practice my poor reading skills.

 p.s.
-Kaka is one of my friends, who used to be a translator in college.
+Kaka is one of my friends, who majored in translate during college.

 ### [The Go Blog](https://blog.golang.org/)